MikeForde/medical-patients-main/README.md

 cd medical-patients-main

 # 2. BEFORE opening it as devcontainer, start the database (PostgreSQL) and cache (Redis) containers in the background
-docker compose up -d db redis   # starts only the db and redis services from the original docker-compose
+docker compose up -d  # starts only the db and redis services from the original docker-compose

-# 3. THEN, open the project in a VS Code Dev Container (requires Docker to be running)
+# 3. THEN, open the project in a VS Code Dev Container (requires Docker to be running) - there is already a devcontainer.json config

 # 4. Install Task (if not already installed on your system)
 ./scripts/install-task.sh